dr-mark-roberts/open-dyson-battery/README.md

 if mishandled.
 Review the code and use it at your own risk.

+## Features

+Current status of firmware is 'proof of concept'.

+Implemented features:
+ * Basic button handling.
+Turn on/off.
+ * Charging (without temperature monitoring)
+ * Stop charging by voltage monitoring of each cell.
+ * Stop operation if voltage of any of the cells is dropped below limit.
+ * Basic LED indication (charging, operation)

+## TODO

+ * Temperature monitoring (external and internal thermistors)
+ * Show charge state with LED
+ * Show level of cells unbalance with LED

 ## Hardware
 All older Dyson batteries are based on pic16lf1847 microcontroller with ISL94208 battery controller.